Fluffernuttersandwich/Smorgasbord/README.md

 Anyone who has played vanilla and/or the other big overhauls and is looking something new.

-**Distinctives: Smorgasbord’s greatest strength remains it’s modularity.**
+**Distinctives: Smorgasbord’s greatest strength remains it’s modularity.
+You choose exactly what you want it to be!**

 ______________________________________________________________________________________________________